 PBX stands for public branch exchange - a PBX phone system is one that switches calls between users - your staff - on local lines, whilst also allowing those users to share a number of phone lines which can be used for external calls.

-PBX systems are private and only usable by members of your company - whether this is focussed just on one office or on a whole building will depend entirely on the scale of the system and business.
+PBX systems are private and only usable by members of your company - whether this is focused just on one office or on a whole building will depend entirely on the scale of the system and business.
 As well as the information above, PBX also includes a number of varieties that may be suitable for your business - keep reading to find the best form for your business.

 One of the most recent developments in the world of business communications technology is the Hosted PBX.
 The primary advantage of this technology is that it provides access to inexpensive but extremely flexible telephone systems and associated features for small and medium-sized companies.
 Historically, business phone systems based around traditional PBX hardware installed on the users premises would have been out of reach of all but the largest companies.